 |Network Connection||One of the most important parts of any server.
 Many servers have network adapters built into the motherboard.
 If not, you’ll need to add a separate network adapter card.|

-Network security: The server allows you to manage file access on one system rather than on each workstation individually, which saves time and effort.
+Network Security: The server allows you to manage file access on one system rather than on each workstation individually, which saves time and effort.
 And all users can store their documents within their own personal folder on the server.
 So the data stored in a user's personal folder can only be viewed by themselves.
 And those data can get backed up with the rest of the network data, thus nothing will be lost due to a crashed workstation.

-Efficient use of resources: A network server allows users on the network to make use of various network resources right from their desks, including centralized data storage, network attached storage (NAS) devices, printers and fax servers.
+Efficient Use of Resources: A network server allows users on the network to make use of various network resources right from their desks, including centralized data storage, network attached storage (NAS) devices, printers, and fax servers.

-Virus Management: Viruses, spyware and spam are greatest threats to your network health, making it necessary to install quality, updated, anti-virus software.
+Virus Management: Viruses, spyware, and spam are the greatest threats to your network health, making it necessary to install quality, updated, anti-virus software.
 An anti-virus package that combines workstation and server virus protection into a single solution makes sense.
 It allows a single network administrator to manage every aspect of the anti-virus software from a centralized location.

 Copyright © 2002-2019.
 All Rights Reserved.